UPDATED MARCH 2020

 Earlier this year, Troy talked to Ben Pines of Elementor about how to grow your business within a saturated market.
 Pines revealed that it took a lot of experimentation in marketing to find the right channels through which to effectively connect with their audience.

-As a WordPress consultant, you’re in a prime position to test the waters with a plethora of marketing channels.
+Whether you're a freelancer or running a digital agency, you’re in a prime position to test the waters with a plethora of marketing channels.
 Your knowledge and skill translates well into things like blogging, infographic design, social media engagement (especially in the form of Q&A and support), and live video.

-If you’re hesitant to give that last one a try, let me just quickly rattle off some benefits that come from sharing webinars and other live video sessions with your audience:
+But if you’re hesitant to give live video a try, let me just quickly rattle off some benefits that come from sharing webinars and other live video sessions with your audience:

 Selective Audience: Webinars don’t have to be live to the general public, even on Facebook.
 You can hand-select your audience based on the overall purpose of the video or screen-sharing session.